Introduction

 The current configuration state of the device is communicated with the c8y_Configuration

 fragment in the device’s own managed object.
 It contains the complete configuration including all control characters as a string.
 Special care must be taken that encoding is performed properly.
-Cumulocity IoT supports UTF-8 characters, additionally escaping according to the JSON specification for JSON payloads, or the SmartREST specification for SmartREST payloads may be required.
+Cumulocity supports UTF-8 characters, additionally escaping according to the JSON specification for JSON payloads, or the SmartREST specification for SmartREST payloads may be required.

 We recommend you to upload the current configuration only on demand to save transfer data volume and device resources.
 There are specific operations designed to trigger a device to upload its current configuration to the platform documented below.